-COMM 2367 fulfills this GE requirement by presenting opportunities for students to research, explain, and inform an audience through written assignments as part of the process of persuasion.
+COMM 2367 fulfills this GE requirement by presenting opportunities for students to research, explain, and inform an audience through written assignments.

 2. Students demonstrate critical thinking through written and oral expression.

 COMM 2367 fulfills this GE requirement by presenting multiple lectures on theories and techniques to effectively persuade an audience.
 Students will evaluate information about their topic and select appropriate theories and techniques to write a persuasive paper and deliver a persuasive speech.